-A mix of Barcelona’s wasted chances and a defensively-sound Juventus saw the Old Lady of Italian football book their place in the Champions League semi-finals alongside Real Madrid, Bayern Munich and Monaco after drawing Barcelona at the Nou Camp 0-0 (0-3 aggregate).
+A mix of wasted chances from Barcelona and a defensively-sound performances from Juventus saw the Old Lady of Italian football book their place in the Champions League semi-finals alongside Real Madrid, Bayern Munich and Monaco after drawing Barcelona at the Nou Camp 0-0 (0-3 aggregate).

 Here’s how we rated i bianconeri:

 Gianluigi Buffon (6): Dealt with everything that challenged him.
 Never looked out of his element.
 (Does he, ever?)

 Dani Alves (6.5): The Brazilian dealt with national teammate Neymar rather masterfully, denying the Barcelona no. 11 any space down the right flank.
 Alves also broke up plays in the center where he drifted to from time to time.

 Giorgio Chiellini (7.5): With the heart of a lion, the Italian gracefully shut down Barcelona’s defense through every which way he was involved.